GGonryun/worksheets.dev/libs/engine/README.md

 Execute an application from the registry.
 A call instruction will place its outputs on the heap at the variable name specified by output.

-### Clone heap

-Simply replaces the current snapshot of the heap in memory with a new deep clone.
-This is done to prevent any modifications to the previous heap.

 ### Restore heap

 This instruction takes the original heap as an argument.
 It creates a cache of all current assigned variable keys.
 When this instruction executes it takes the current heap and removes all new keys and places assign instructions on the stack.
 This will retain global variable modified state.